 The concert film cut off after only a half hour, giving way to the DJ and many HITnRUN: phase one cuts.
 At 11:00 p.m., another concert started up, but clips darted from dance move to dance move, spliced with cartoonish titles of Prince’s hits.
 He wore a banana-yellow suit.

 About twenty minutes into film number two, “MILLION $ SHOW” began, and we heard, “What’s up, y’all?” from our host.
 Standing at the back of the room behind a keyboard-mic-computer set-up, Prince asked us to dance, and he DJed for nearly an hour.
 We heard mostly HITnRUN songs, either from phase one (“AIN’T ABOUT TO STOP,” “SHUT THIS DOWN”) or phase two (including “Stare”).
 He sang live vocals on 1987’s “Hot Thing” and several others.

-Prince tried to battle the other DJ, gesturing across the room and asking, “DJ, what you got over there?”
+Prince tried to battle the other DJ, Michael Holtz.
+He gestured across the room and asked, “DJ, what you got over there?”
 But he soon went back to his own turntables, playing us a chopped-and-screwed “SHUT THIS DOWN.”

 — Prince3EG (@Prince3EG) January 25, 2016

 Prince DJed several huge songs on Saturday, declaring, “Too many hits!” during “I Would Die 4 U.” But none could top the crowd’s sing-along to “When Doves Cry.”
 Prince said, “Minneapolis!
 You want to live here now, right?”
 As the crowd cheered, a woman next to me exclaimed, “What am I doing singing ‘When Doves Cry’ with Prince?”

 “Three days in a row,” cried our host.
 After thanking us all “so much,” he returned the floor to the DJ.